-Helen’s story is a typical one.
-I hope that it helps you feel less alone and understand the power and need to supporting yourself and not letting yourself get to rock bottom before waking up to doing something about it.
+Helen’s story is a very typical one.
+I hope that it helps you feel less alone and understand the power and need for supporting yourself and not letting yourself get to rock bottom before waking up to doing something about it.

 I know you have the best of intentions.
 We all do.
 The problem with us moms is that we can go far too far on no fuel and it really does no-one any favours!

 Make sure you learn to refuel before you hit empty!

 Helen also worked from two Workbooks that I have put together to help moms like her, and maybe you.
 One is called Why You Have To Meet Your Needs and the other is called How To Help Your Child Thrive With ADHD.

 You can get one here and the other below my signature:

 So happy you are going to do all you can to make sure you are meeting your needs.
 It's so important!